sambineroloc/777api/README.md

     - Postgres database
     - Rspec

   Steps
-    1. Install the programs detailed above
+    1. git clone this repository
-    2. git clone this repository
+    2. cd into the directory
-    3. cd into the directory
+    3. Install the programs detailed above
     4. run the following from the command line:
       - bundle install
       - rails db:create && rails db:migrate
       - rake setup:all (this one may take a minute)
-      - rspec
+      - rspec (also might take a minute)
     5. If rspec goes green, you're good to go!

   Usage